 Summer is here, which means it’s time to decompress and slowly start to prepare for the upcoming school year.
 This is the perfect time to plan out some fun STEM experiments for your class that you can try out on your own kids first.
 It’s fun, educational, and it’s getting you prepared for the year.
 That’s a win-win-win!
-The New Jersey Teachers’ Lounge has compiled a list of 7 STEM education experiments you have to try this summer.
+The New Jersey Teachers’ Lounge has compiled a list of 7 STEM education experiments to try with your kids this summer.
 Have fun and let us know how it goes in the comments below!

 1.)
 Vinegar Baking Soda Powered Boat